solita/solita.github.com/_posts/2021-05-20-devs-be-like.md

 Personally, variance in the things I do is super important.
 For a short while I might be able to focus on some free time programming tasks, but after a while, I know I'd just drop it and forget about it.

 Instead, I want to use my time with my spouse.
 I want to take time to go to the indoor climbing gym.
 I want to take time to see my friends.
-Having those things in my life and being able to do other things after work than just switching to a hobby project helps me keep balance in my life.
+Having those things in my life and being able to do other things after work than just switching to a hobby project helps me keep balance in my life and my thoughts clear (or at least clearer...).

 ![Balance](/img/devs-be-like/balance.png)